markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

 ````````````````````````````````

-The closing sequence must be preceded by a space:
+The closing sequence must be preceded by a space or tab:

 ```````````````````````````````` example
 # foo#